brunobrunheroto/PiefIII/README.md

 # PIEF III
 <p>This project was developed as a solution for facamp's third Integrated Engineering Project (PIEF III), which aims to build a project involving relational databases, a subject administered in the same semester.
-The Clinic+ group then proposed the development of a chatbot for scheduling appointments in a dental clinic in order to facilitate the consultation process.</p>
+The Clinic+ group then proposed the development of a chatbot for scheduling appointments in a dental clinic in order to facilitate the scheduling process.</p>

 ## <ins>Goals</ins>
 <p>This project was done with academic purposes.
 It aims to build a chatbot for a dental clinic and is prepared to deal with formal and informal language.</p>